Stability and semi-stability of (2,2)-type surfaces: Introduction

 (i) Either $p_2:S\rightarrow \mathbb{P}^2$ is a finite map or there exist some sections $\sigma:\mathbb{P}^1\rightarrow S$ of $p_1$ which are contracted by $p_2$.
 Moreover, Im$(\sigma)$ contains at most $A_1$-type singular points and $\phi_{\sigma}:\mathbb{P}^1\rightarrow \mathbb{P}(T_{\mathbb{P}^2,P_2})$ (see \ref{item7}) is non-constant for all such sections.

-(ii) If $P=P_1\times P_2\in S_{\text{sing}}$ which is not $A_1$-type then the fibre over $P_1$ is reduced. \end{thm} Moreover in Proposition \ref{prop3.9} of Section 4, we proove that some stable surfaces have $A_1$, $A_2$ or $A_3$-type isolated singularities and even have non-isolated singularities.
+(ii) Let $P=P_1\times P_2$ be a singular point of $S$ and $P$ is not $A_1$-type.
+Then the fibre over $P_1$ is reduced. \end{thm} Moreover in Proposition \ref{prop3.9} of Section 4, we prove that some stable surfaces have $A_1$, $A_2$ or $A_3$-type isolated singularities and even have non-isolated singularities.

 Sections $5$ and $6$ are devoted to classifying irreducible strictly semi-stable surfaces and semi-stable criterion for non-irreducible surfaces respectively (cf. Theorem \ref{thm3.11} and Theorem \ref{thm3.16} respectively).